This piece was a long time coming because questions about teletherapy (online therapy – video sessions – telehealth) are on many people’s minds.

 So when you browse through the therapists’ websites, you should be able to find links to all the institutions that have granted them their credentials.
 Sometimes, there will be online lists of certified psychotherapists where you can look up the person you consider working with.

 Make sure your psychotherapist is undergoing supervision– which is a process all therapists should be engaged in.
-It’s talking their work through with experienced colleagues.
+It’s talking their work through with other experienced colleagues.

 What is modality?

-Modalities influence what that happens throughout therapy, how the therapy is conducted.
-The whole range of methods and techniques used in the process, as well as interpretation, setting, length of the session or the number of them, originate in the school of thought the therapist is educated in.
+Modalities influence what happens throughout therapy, and how the therapy is conducted.
+The whole range of methods and techniques used in the process, as well as interpretation, setting, length of the session, or the number of them.
+All that originates in the school of thought the therapist is educated in.
 They can also work in an integrative way – using two or more modalities.

 An online meeting.
 What, where, how?

-When you’ve found a certified, well educated mental health professional – an online formula should then be a full quality therapeutic process.
-Because of the medium used (internet), there are some specifics that make it a slightly different experience you’d get in a regular office-based session.
+When you’ve found a certified, well-educated mental health professional – an online formula should then be a full-quality therapeutic process.
+Because of the medium used (internet), some specifics make it a slightly different experience than you’d get in a regular office-based session.

-I’d say the whole process seems absolutely comparable.
+All in all, I’d say the whole process is very comparable.
 I’ve had clients who transferred to an online process from an office setting where they would come once or twice a week and see me in person.
-I’ve also had those who have already been consulted online.
-Let me tell you a bit how the whole process looks from beginning to end.
+I’ve also had those whom I already consulted online.
+Let me tell you a bit about how the whole process looks from beginning to end.

 The logistics of online consultation.

-When you want to set up your first appointment you will usually use an online form or call the person you’d like to work with.
+When you want to set up your first appointment, you will usually use an online form or call the person you’d like to work with.
 There will be information on the site.
 That first meeting is called a consultation.
-It may last somewhere between 1 and 3 meetings and is necessary to assess what the matter is, what kind of help the person needs and if the therapist and the client are compatible.
+Consultation, in general, may last somewhere between 1 and 3 meetings and is necessary to assess what the matter is, what kind of help the person needs and if the therapist and the client are compatible.

 By the end of the consultation, the therapist and the client agree on the scope of the help and the length of the therapy, as well as details of payments, the cancellation policy, insurance details – if needed – and so on.
 We call it - the contract.

-As you can see – so far the whole process is basically the same as with the appointment you would have in an office.
+As you can see so far – the whole process is the same as with the appointment you would have in an office.

-With online therapy, you as a patient call the therapist at the scheduled time.
-If you’re using Zoom – you go to your virtual meeting room and at the scheduled time your therapist comes in to welcome you.
+With online therapy, you, as a patient, call the therapist at the scheduled time.
+If you use Zoom – you go to your virtual waiting room, and at the scheduled time, your therapist lets you into the virtual office.

-The biggest difference is about the session itself.
-In an office you get to see each other in person – the whole person – which is pretty obvious.
+The most significant difference is the session itself.
+In an office, you get to see each other in person – the whole person – which is pretty obvious.
 In an online meeting, it’s usually the waist-up frame.
 Otherwise, you’d get a tiny person on the screen, and you don’t want that.

-The default camera and microphone you have on your computer or a tablet are enough.
+The default camera and microphone you have on your computer or tablet are enough.